telefonicaid/iotagent-node-lib/test/functional/README.md

     -   `skip`: optional.
 If set to `true`, the test case (`describe`) will be skipped.
 This is useful to skip test cases that are not supported by the agent.
 It can also have a string value `"lib"`.
 This will skip the test case only if the is executed in the IoTA Node lib repo.
 This is useful to skip test cases that are not supported by the lib (I.E: all tests related to the transport).
+It also allows to add more than one condition, by separating them with comma (I.E: `"lib,json"`) and also negative condtions (I.E: `"!lib"`) wich means that will be skiped in all cases unless the one specified (in that particular case, using `"!lib"`, it will be skiped in all tests other than `lib`)
 -   `should`: The array of test cases to execute.
 Each test case is defined as an object with the following elements:
     -   `transport`: The transport to use to send the measure.
 This can be `HTTP` or `MQTT`.
 It uses `HTTP` by default or if the `transport` element is not defined.
 See the "Advanced features" section for more information.